Jar Registration

 Description

-The JarRegistrar class allows BBj developers to register jars of Java classes so that their users can run BBj programs where those classes are invoked as ClientObjects.
-If a ClientObject from an unregistered jar is used in a BBj session, the user will see a periodic nag message for the remainder of that session.
-This nag message also occurs if the jar is registered for a version of BBj later than the user license version.
-For example, a jar registered for BBj 9.x will work with a BBj 9.x or 10.x license, but will not work with a BBj 8.x license.
+The JarRegistrar class allows BBj developers to register JARs of Java classes so that their users can run BBj programs in which those classes are invoked as ClientObjects.
+If a ClientObject from an unregistered JAR is used in a BBj session, the user will see a periodic nag message for the remainder of that session.
+This nag message also occurs if the JAR is registered for a version of BBj later than the user license version.
+For example, a JAR registered for BBj 9.x will work with a BBj 9.x or 10.x license, but will not work with a BBj 8.x license.

 How to invoke the JarRegistration Web Service